 Here’s where I suggest starting:

 Meditation.
 I know I mention it a lot but honestly, this is such a game changer in terms of keeping yourself calm and present, especially in times of stress.
 So in my opinion if you’re trying to parent consciously this is a non negotiable!
 I have a program to support you with that here, but you can also keep it really simple!

-At the moment I’m really enjoying a simple practise of bringing awareness to each part of my body from head to toes, before I fall asleep at night.
+At the moment I’m really enjoying a the practise of bringing awareness to each part of my body from head to toes, before I fall asleep at night.
 It could simply be taking a few minutes to sit quietly with your eyes closed and noticing what you can hear in your surroundings.

 So it doesn’t have to takes hours and can definitely be do-able for busy mothers!

 Over time you’ll start bringing the presence from your meditation into all the tasks you do on a daily basis, and into your parenting.

 You can also start practising things like guiding behaviour without punishments/ rewards and holding space for tantrums at those times when it is a bit more convenient or you have time so that you’re feeling more calm and relaxed.

 Don’t attempt these in the early days when you’re under a lot of pressure like when you’re about to leave for work.
 Practise these techniques until you feel more comfortable and over time, they’ll become you’re new ‘autopilot.’